canisdibellum/G6-Mission-Inventory/README.md

 	     - [ ] Check other gui styles, see if button color change possible
 	         - [ ] See if WinX style gui available
 	 - [ ] Look into ifexist C:\Program Files\Microsoft Office 15\root\office15\excel.exe (or detect version and if >2010), don't delete Sheets 2 & 3
-	 - [ ] When scanning in Add to Inventory ScanGUI (and possibly Turn-In) make Splashtext with autochange (item labels [i-<>-<>]) and small tips and tricks (ex. type "undo" to undo and "clear" to clear
+	 - [ ] When scanning in Add to Inventory ScanGUI (and possibly Turn-In) make Splashtext with autochange (item labels [i-<>-<>]) and small tips and tricks (ex. type "undo" to undo and "clear" to clear)
 	     - [ ] make typing "Undo" and "Clear" execute those functions
-	 - [>] Edit Individual cells
-	     - [>] Made Gui, made it popup....get better positioning...find col width, find upper left corner of cell
 	 - [ ] Run reports Menu Item....Pop up Msg Box with all stats and option to export to text file.
+	 - [ ] Make "Set Special Status" Menu Item for Full Inventory
+		- [ ] for things like "Dead-Line" or "In Use"

 ## General To Do:
-	 [/] Test all controls make sure everything is Nominal [ScanGUI seems to be fine after private testing, real testing commences tomorrow]
+	 - [/] Test all controls make sure everything is Nominal [ScanGUI seems to be fine after private testing, real testing commences tomorrow]
 	 - [ ] Make sure all Inputs handle blank, 0, and Negative Entries
 	 - [ ] Clear Out old crap and set HRNum to 0
 	 - [ ] Write Up Documentation, to include commenting, especially Functions